 - Keep meals smaller the first day back eating

 If you are curious in how improving your dog’s diet can help, then BOOK A PACKAGE HERE.

 Until then, I wish you and your dog to be well!

-Hannah Zulueta is a Certified Canine Nutritionist through the CASI Institute.
-She is also currently studying to get her Doctorate in Acupuncture, Traditional Chinese Medicine and Herbalism from the esteemed Pacific College of Health and Medicine.
+Hannah Zulueta obtained her Certificate in Canine Nutrition from CASI Institute.
+She is also studying to get her Doctorate in Acupuncture, Traditional Chinese Medicine, and Herbalism from the esteemed Pacific College of Health and Medicine.

-She currently resides in San Diego with her three dogs, Maggie, Orbit and Mr. Higgins.
+She resides in San Diego with her three dogs, Maggie, Orbit, and Mr. Higgins.

 Role of a probiotic (Saccharomyces boulardii) in management and prevention of diarrhoea